(Nothing Serious) Just Buggin'

-"(Nothing Serious) Just Buggin'" is the debut single by American hip hop/R&B group Whistle, from their 1986 eponymous debut album.
+"(Nothing Serious) Just Buggin'" is the debut single by American hip hop and contemporary R&B group Whistle, from their 1986 eponymous debut studio album.
 It was first released as a single in 1985, and was a top ten hit and the group's only major success in the UK, where it peaked at No. 7 on the UK Singles Chart in early 1986.
 On the U.S. Billboard R&B and dance charts, it reached numbers 17 and 18, respectively.

+Sampling

+The song is among the most scratched of all time.

+Reception

+John Leland at Spin said, "Fluffy, catchy, lightweight, and—under the right circumstances—a lot of fun.
+Whistle is about hooks and silliness.
+The only lengthy rap on the record is presented as a tongue-twister, and the mix is a collection of sonic gags.
+Punch lines show up late and ridiculously processed."